Exploring the Highlands, Islands & The ‘Emerald Isle'

 Tobermory - The pastel-painted houses of Mull’s main town are the starting point for our walk from the port, passing waterfalls and lily covered lochs.

-Kirkwall - From the Kitchener Memorial we walk across moorland and along cli¬ tops to the Orkney Islands’ most famous site, Scara Brae.
+Kirkwall - From the Kitchener Memorial we walk across moorland and along cliff-tops to the Orkney Islands’ most famous neolithic site, Scara Brae.

-Lerwick - The most northerly outpost of the British Isles, Lerwick boasts marvellous coastal scenery and is a haven for birdlife.
-We will hear tales of shipwrecks and smugglers.
+Lerwick -The most northerly outpost of the British Isles, Lerwick boasts marvellous coastal scenery and is a haven for birdlife.
+A local guide recounts tales of shipwrecks and smugglers as we cross the ‘tombolo’ sand spit to walk on St Ninian’s Isle.

-Belfast - From Dunseverick Castle on Ireland’s north coast we follow the cli-tops on foot to the Giants’ Causeway.
+Belfast - We drive to Dunseverick Castle on Ireland’s north coast and follow the cliff-tops on foot to the awe-inspiring Giant’s Causeway.

-Dublin - We spend time walking the Howth Peninsula to explore the surrounding countryside to the east of the town and, time permitting, explore the famous city itself.
+Dublin - We spend our morning walking the cliff paths of the Howth Peninsula to the east of the city and, then visit the centre of Dublin in the afternoon.

 Drinks Inclusive Package: A Drinks Inclusive Package is available for £29 per person per night.
 The offer includes bar drinks such as wine, beer, spirits and soft drinks (but not cocktails, premium drinks, minibar drinks, room service or events such as an additional afternoon tea visit).